apache/mxnet/docs/api/clojure/symbol.md

 ## Multiple Outputs

-;;To construct neural networks with multiple loss layers, we can use mxnet.sym.Group to group multiple symbols together.
+To construct neural networks with multiple loss layers, we can use mxnet.sym.Group to group multiple symbols together.
 The following example groups two outputs:

 ```clojure
 (def net (sym/variable "data"))